-Like many of you, we are pretty excited 2021 is over.
+Like many of you, we are pretty excited over the start of a new year!

-The past year (and the year before!) brought a lot of change and unpredictability to workplaces around the world as many of us navigated remote and hybrid workplaces for the first time.
+The past year (and the two years before!) brought a lot of change and unpredictability to workplaces around the world as many of us are still navigating post pandemic workplace structures—like the hybrid workplace model.

 Fortunately digital workplace technology, like intranet software, provided ample opportunity for employees to remain connected and engaged to each other without any risks to productivity.
-Not that there was any doubt, but the last two years have solidified the significance of intranet software.
+Not that there was any doubt, but the last few years have solidified the significance of intranet software.

 With a new year upon us, it’s time to take that momentum and set some resolutions for your intranet.
 Your intranet resolutions should be unique to your organization, but here are a few to consider: